ekta-dot/ekta-dot/README.md

-- 👋 Hi, I’m @ekta-dot
-- 👀 I’m interested in learning new languages.
-- 🌱 I’m currently learning artificial intelligence
  - 📫 How to reach me nagraleekta@gmail.com

 <!---
 ekta-dot/ekta-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.